“Denmark is like a secret little place with its own special language.”helena Christensen

 Our trip to Denmark was during a two-week trip to seven different countries.
 What we can pack is limited, and it had to have bang for the space required.
 These guides served us well in planning and during our travels.

-Full disclosure, we are huge Rick Steve’s fans; it will be rare we do not recommend one of his wonderful guides, and for Denmark version did a nice job for a few days there.
+Full disclosure, we are huge Rick Steve’s fans; it will be rare we do not recommend one of his wonderful guides, and for Denmark version did an excellent job for a few days there.
 We love his travel style and perspective.
-His off-the-beaten-path approach, together with his independent travel philosophy, matches well with how we travel.
+His off-the-beaten-path approach and his independent travel philosophy match well with how we travel.
 The guides never disappoint.
 This book made the cut into our suitcase and was a fantastic resource.
-Find this must-have guide here
+Find this must-have guide here.

 Our favorite websites